Dani is a college student as well as a makeup and skincare enthusiast, as well as an Avon Representative.

 Aligning Tactical, Operational, and Situational Planning

 A strategy map illustrates whether or not a business has a balanced scorecard.
-A balanced scorecard includes the skills of their people and ability to learn, the effectiveness of internal processes, ability to deliver value and grow financial assests.
+A balanced scorecard includes the skills of their people; their ability to learn, deliver value. grow financial assets, and the effectiveness of internal processes.

 Strategic management is a process that involves managers from all parts of the organization in the formulation and implementation of strategic goals and strategies.